Table of Contents

 The Expedition’s Origins and Goals

-Born in Portugal in 1480, Ferdinand Magellan served in the Portuguese East Indies before falling out of favor with King Manuel I. He then offered his services to the Spanish crown.
-In 1519, with the backing of King Charles I (later Holy Roman Emperor Charles V), Magellan led a fleet of five ships—the Trinidad, San Antonio, Concepción, Victoria, and Santiago—with the objective of finding a westward sea route to the Spice Islands (the Moluccas).
-This route would avoid the Portuguese‑controlled waters around Africa.
+Born in Portugal in 1480, Ferdinand Magellan gained valuable maritime experience serving in the Portuguese East Indies but eventually fell out of favor with the Portuguese crown.
+Seeking new opportunities, he offered his services to Spain, which was eager to find a westward route to the lucrative Spice Islands (modern-day Maluku Islands in Indonesia).
+In 1519, King Charles I of Spain (later Holy Roman Emperor Charles V) authorized Magellan to lead a fleet of five ships — the Trinidad, San Antonio, Concepción, Victoria, and Santiago — on this ambitious mission to chart a western passage to Asia, avoiding Portuguese-controlled routes around Africa.

 The Journey and Its Challenges

-The fleet departed from Seville on September 20, 1519, and sailed across the Atlantic to Brazil.
-From there it explored the coast of South America, searching for a passage to the “South Sea” (the Pacific Ocean).
-During the winter of 1520, the fleet anchored at Port St. Julian, where a mutiny erupted.
-Magellan suppressed the rebellion with decisive brutality, executing one captain and marooning another.
-After the execution, the fleet resumed its search.
+Departing from Seville on September 20, 1519, Magellan’s fleet crossed the Atlantic Ocean, reaching the coast of Brazil.
+The expedition then explored the southern coast of South America, searching for a navigable channel to the “South Sea” (now known as the Pacific Ocean).
+During the winter of 1520, the fleet anchored at Port St. Julian, where a mutiny broke out among some captains and crew who doubted Magellan’s leadership.
+The rebellion was swiftly and harshly suppressed; one captain was executed, and another was marooned.

-In October 1520, Magellan discovered the strait now named after him—the Strait of Magellan—a treacherous 600‑kilometer passage at the southern tip of the continent.
-One ship, the San Antonio, deserted during the passage and returned to Spain.
-The remaining four ships emerged into the Pacific on November 28, 1520.
-Magellan named the ocean “Pacific” because of its calm waters, a stark contrast to the storms they had encountered.
+In October 1520, Magellan discovered and navigated the treacherous strait at the southern tip of South America, later named the Strait of Magellan.
+This narrow passage stretches about 600 kilometers and connects the Atlantic and Pacific Oceans.
+One ship, the San Antonio, deserted the expedition during this passage and returned to Spain.
+The remaining vessels successfully entered the Pacific Ocean on November 28, 1520.
+Magellan named it “Pacific” because of its relatively calm and peaceful waters, a stark contrast to the violent storms they had faced in the Atlantic and around the strait.

 The Pacific Crossing and Magellan’s Death